patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Signing an accord

 I sign an accord by entering my private key, which is a unique memorable phrase, known only to me.
 I do so of my own free will, associating voluntarily with others, for no one should be coerced into signing an accord.
 I assert that I am mature human of stable mind, which precludes robots, children, and those suffering dementia.
 I may only enter an accord once, in my own names, on my own behalf, therefore I may not misbehave and attempt to create a new account under an assumed name.
 Identity is important, for we can only trust a person's reputation, in so much as we trust that they are who they say they are.
 In scenarios where I have decided to assume a new name different from my birth name, I must provide all names, and indicate the primary.
 The act of signing unlocks the accord, enabling me to see the other members and interact with them, for accords are encrypted such that their very existence and associated information is invisible to non-members.
+The power of an accord is a function of participation, as more people adopt and adhere to an accord, so change radiates across society.

 # New accords

-If I have an idea for a new accord, I may create it using clear and simple language, in a manner that is understandable for all, which I then sign, publish to the registry, and begin to invite others.
+If I have an idea for a new accord, I may create it using clear and simple language, in a manner that is understandable for all.
+Contrast this to the exceedingly long and largely incomprehensible end user license agreements that we regularly agree to without reading in order to interact with online services.
+Accords may be symbolic in nature, representing a form of virtue signalling, or practical in nature, involving mechanisms to modulate behavour and direct interactions.
+Having created the accord, I sign it, publish it to the registry, and begin to invite others.
 I may broadcast the existence of an accord to solicit adoption, or encourage secrecy.
 I may not unilaterly modify the conditions of an accord, however I could publish an updated accord, gain signatures, and gradually displace an older accord which falls into obsolescence.
 New accords are based upon an existing accord, and inherit the conditions of that accord, forming a many-branching tree.
 When I sign an accord, I also sign the accords that it based upon, if I have not done so already.
 As accords are made for the common good, they are placed in the commons, and thus belong to humanity.
 Accords may be authored in any language, and translated into any language, facilitating their spread across linguistic boundaries.

 # Trusted assistance